Hybrid Work Systems for Neurodivergent Founders: Scale Without Hiring More Staff

 • Track progress consistently without manual follow-up

-Outcome: Reduced mental clutter.
+Consequently: Reduced mental clutter.

-Step 4 — Daily Workflow Rhythm: Create consistency across the day.
+4 — Daily Workflow Rhythm: Create consistency across the day.

 • Morning: planning and priority confirmation